paullepoulpe/master-thesis/src/04_LMS.md

 Since the IR is immutable, mirroring does not actually modify any nodes but generates new ones.
 LMS users can take advantage of that fact by defining generator functions that can perform domain-specific optimizations.
 Depending on the updated dependencies, it might be possible to return a simplified version of the node.

-When defining a simple language to add two integers for example, we might be able to fold certain operations when the operands are statically known.
+When defining a simple language to add two integers, for example, we might be able to fold certain operations when the operands are statically known.

 Given the `int_plus` generator and mirroring rule below: